joe-at-startupmedia/pmon3/README.md

 ```

 ### Restart Threshold
-Defaulted to `5`, is the amount of application restarts before the flap prevention process begins at which point the process will cease restarts and enter the backoff state.
+Defaulted to `5`, is the amount of process restarts before the flap prevention process begins at which point the process will cease restarts and enter the backoff state.
 ```yaml
 flap_detection_threshold_restarted: 5
 ```

 ### Countdown Threshold
-Defaulted to `120`, is the amount of process monitor intervals until the flap prevention process (backoff state) ends and the application (if still in a perpectually failed state) will resume restarting as normal until the restart threshold is met again.
+Defaulted to `120`, is the amount of process monitor intervals until the flap prevention process (backoff state) ends and the process (if still in a perpetually failed state) will resume restarting as normal until the restart threshold is met again.
 The process monitor interval can also be set in the [configuration file](#section_config) which would affect the time in which it would take to countdown back to zero.
 ```yaml
 flap_detection_threshold_countdown: 120
 ```

 ### Decrement Threshold
-Defaulted to `60`, disabled with `0`, is the amount the amount of process monitor intervals during the flap prevention process (backoff state) until the application restart counter is decremented.
-This can affect how the countdown is reached effectively staggering application restarts during the countdown process.
+Defaulted to `60`, disabled with `0`, is the amount of process monitor intervals during the flap prevention process (backoff state) until the internal process restart counter is decremented.
+This can affect how the countdown is reached effectively staggering process restarts during the countdown process.
 This is useful when you don't want to completely back off and allow for intermittent restarts during the flap prevention process (backoff state).
 ```yaml
 flap_detection_threshold_decrement: 60
 ```

 ### Example
 Using the defaults provided above: since the process monitor interval defaults to `500` milliseconds, when a process enters the perpetually failed state and restarts the 5th time, it will enter the backoff state.
 At this point the flap prevention process will begin the countdown from `120` to `0`.
-Since the process monitor interval is `500` milliseconds, it will take `120` multiplied by `500` milliseconds which equals `60` seconds.
+Since the process monitor interval is `500` milliseconds, it will take `120` multiplied by `500` milliseconds (`60` seconds).

-There is however one caveat: because the decrement threshold is `60`, the restart count will decrement from `5` to `4` after `60` multiplied by `500` milliseconds which equals `30` seconds.
-Instead, it will instead restart `30` seconds into the backoff state instead of `60` seconds.
-After the restart, the flap detection process will continue counting down to zero until exiting the flap detection process.
-If the application remains in a perpetually failed state, it will take `5` restarts to repeat this process all over again.
+caveat: because the decrement threshold is `60`, the internal restart counter will decrement from `5` to `4` after `60` multiplied by `500` milliseconds (`30` seconds).
+It will restart `30` seconds into the backoff state instead of `60` seconds and continue counting down to `0` until exiting the flap detection process.
+If the process remains in a perpetually failed state, it will take `5` restarts to repeat this process all over again.

 <a name="section_debugging"></a>
 ## Debugging